Saybrone/BackToTheFuture-wro2025-fe/README.md

       <p>
         This repository details team <em>Back To The Future</em>'s building and programming process in our first participating year of the 2025 WRO Future Engineers Competition.
       </p>
       We are team <em> Back To The Future</em>, three students who are passionate about technology and robotics.
-For this competition we built an autonomous robot.
+For this competition we built an autonomous vehicle.
 We worked after school and on weekends.
 Through this competition, we learned how to work as a team and solve problems related to robotics.
        </p>
         Team Members:
           Ayça Nisa Çerçi, 16,